qmk/qmk_firmware/keyboards/planck/keymaps/prog_qgmlwb/README.md

 ## Print layout

-The folder `print_layouts` contain all layouts designed using pimpmykeyboard's layout editor.
+The folder `print_layouts` contain all layouts designed using the [pimpmykeyboard layout editor](http://www.keyboard-layout-editor.com).
 Each file can be imported into the editor using the `Raw Data` field